rsksmart/rif-relay-contracts/Readme.md

 That will start the migration on `<YOUR_NETWORK>`, at the end you should see a summary with all the contract addresses.

+Each time we deploy contracts on a specific network the `contract-addresses.json` is updated, the deployer has to commit that change and update this repository with the new version of the file, we need to keep those addresses updated for testnet and mainnet.

 #### How to compile contracts

 Just run `npx truffle compile` at the root of the project and that will compile the